Cohen-Riesenfeld Young Investigator Award

 Nomination Form and Timeline:

-Every nominator can only nominate one candidate for each award.
-Self-nomination is not accepted.
-The current SMA EC members are not eligible for nominating or being nominated any SMA awards.
+Each nominator may nominate only one candidate for this award.
+Self-nominations are not accepted.
+Current SMA Executive Committee members are not eligible to nominate candidates or to be nominated for SMA awards.

-Each year, the nomination deadline and the emails of the Chair(s) of the SMA Awards Committee will be announced via email to SMA members and will be posted on the SMA website.
+Each year, the nomination deadline and the contact information for the Chair(s) of the SMA Awards Committee will be announced by e-mail to SMA members and posted on the SMA website.

 Selection Process and Announcement:

-Each year, the recipients are selected from the submitted nominations by a vote of the SMA YIA Award Committee.
+Each year, the recipient is selected from the submitted nominations by a vote of the Cohen-Riesenfeld YIA Award Committee.
 The committee chair is appointed by the SMA Executive Committee, and the chair then selects the committee members.
 The details of the nomination and voting process are left to the discretion of the committee chair.
-The recipients are announced at the SPM conference and posted on the SMA website, together with the suggested announcement text, a short biography, and a photo of each recipient.